Join Us This Movember in Raising Awareness for Men’s Health – Explore Ways to Support Wellness

 February 01, 2019 3 min read

 Inflammation in the body is how our immune system responds to injuries or diseases.
-It is our bodies' way of fighting back any foreign bacteria or viruses that we come into contact with.
-Inflammation can be a completely normal and very effective part of the healing process or can persist longer than necessary – the latter being something we should keep an eye on especially as we get older.
+It is our bodies' way of fighting back against any foreign bacteria or viruses that we come into contact with.
+Inflammation is a completely normal and very effective part of the healing process but sometimes it can persist longer than necessary – the latter being something we should keep an eye on especially as we get older.

 Let’s explore the nature of inflammation in our bodies, and how we can avoid developing chronic inflammation as we age.